Clodmony/mmultiplayer_manager/README.md

 ## Usage

-1. Open PowerShell as an administrator.
+1. Open PowerShell or run it directly with right click.

 2. Navigate to the directory where you saved the script.

-3. Run the script:
+3. Run the script: (It will only ask for admin if it needs to download the .exe or if an old version is present.)

    ```powershell
    .\ME_MP-Launcher.ps1

 ## **WARNING: Use at Your Own Risk**